Figeac, Lot tourism & sightseeing

 Follow the small alley to the left of the Museum of Ecriture to reach the Place des Ecritures, where a room-sized copy of the rosetta stone occupies much of the floor area in a pretty courtyard.

-Follow a different alley back down the hill (perhaps the Rue Saint-Jacques) to see more of the extensive historic centre to the west of here.
+You can follow a different alley back down the hill (perhaps the Rue Saint-Jacques) to see more of the extensive historic centre of Figeac to the west of here.

 The weekly market in Figeac takes place on a Saturday morning.